What is amiodarone?

 Overdose symptoms may include weakness, slow heart rate, feeling light-headed, or loss of consciousness.

-Grapefruit and grapefruit juice may interact with amiodarone and lead to unwanted side effects.
-Avoid the use of grapefruit products while taking amiodarone.
+Grapefruit may interact with amiodarone and lead to unwanted side effects.
+Avoid the use of grapefruit products.

-Avoid exposure to sunlight or tanning beds.
-Amiodarone can make you sunburn more easily.
+Amiodarone could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Amiodarone side effects